 What should women wear on a trip to Jordan?

-As a tourist, it is important to dress for comfort and practicality as much as it is to respect local customs.
-Jordan is a muslim country and woman should avoid wearing shorts and vest tops and anything that shows too much cleavage.
-Long sleeves and longer skirts and trousers are ideal as they are considered modest and also help protect against the intense middle eastern sun.
+As a tourist, it is important to dress for comfort and practicality as much as it is to respect local Jordanian culture.
+Jordan is a Muslim country, and women should avoid wearing shorts and vest tops and anything that shows too much cleavage.
+Long sleeves and long skirts and trousers are ideal as they are considered modest and also help protect against the intense middle eastern sun.

 Do women need to cover their heads when visiting Jordan?

 It is not necessary for female visitors to Jordan to wear a headscarf unless they are planning on visiting a place of worship.
 That said, scarves do come in very handy and can be used to help protect your face, head and neck from the sun.
 They are much more practical than baseball caps and wide-brimmed hats when riding out into the desert at full speed on a camel or on the back of a pickup truck.
 They can also be used to cover cleavage or used as shawls if you start to feel uncomfortable at any time.